-Epideictic speech topics to display a proposition of the ethical and universal values of a person, group, product, organization or idea in a ceremonial speech or an oratory which seeks to persuade.
-Epideictic comes from the classical Greece and means to show or to display:
+Epideictic speech topics to display a proposition of the ethical and universal values of a person, group, product, organization or idea in a ceremonial speech or an oratory that seeks to persuade.
+Epideictic comes from classical Greece and means to show or to display:

 Really beyond compare is the power to allure the audience of the praiseworthiness or vice versa the lack of worthiness of the subject being discussed.

 The latter is often called a true fire-and-brimstone sermon.

 I will not try to convey and cover all the theoretical ins and outs about focussing top epideictic speech topics, but before I give some sample ideas for an address here is a definition: